-- Sme The base class of all menu entries.
-It may be used as a menu entry itself to provide blank space in a menu.
-"Sme" means "Simple Menu Entry." - SmeBSB This menu entry provides a selectable entry containing a text string.
+SmeThis menu entry provides a selectable entry containing a text string.
 A bitmap may also be placed in the left and right margins.
-"BSB" means "Bitmap String Bitmap." - SmeLine This menu entry provides an unselectable entry containing a separator line.
+"BSB" means "Bitmap String Bitmap."

+Sme- This menu entry provides an unselectable entry containing a separator Line line.

 The SimpleMenu widget informs the window manager that it should ignore its window by setting the Override Redirect flag.
 This is the correct behavior for the press-drag-release style of menu operation.
-If click-move-click or "pinable" menus are desired it is the responsibility of the application programmer, using the SimpleMenu resources, to inform the window manager of the menu.
+If click-move-click or "pinable" menus are desired it is the responsibility of the application programmer, using the Simple-Menu resources, to inform the window manager of the menu.